- Published on

 Cricket data sources and Python

-Inspired by an enthralling Ashes series, I wanted to play around with cricket data available from various free and commercial sources out there.
-Despite a bit of trawling, I couldn't really find a single document detailing what was available.
+Inspired by an enthralling Ashes series, I wanted to play with whatever cricket data I could find from free and commercial sources.
+Despite a bit of trawling, I couldn't find a single document detailing what was available.

 So what sources are there?

 I did a bit of Googling and also looked at what some of the obvious sites offered.
-Additionally, I looked for existing python libraries and played around with them.
-I was more interested in being able to crunch stats as opposed to creating widgets showing live scores, for example, but have looked at everything.
+Additionally, I looked for existing Python libraries and played around with them.
+I was more interested in being able to crunch stats as opposed to creating widgets showing live scores, for example, but have kept an open mind.

 Cricinfo

-Every web literate person with even a passing interest in cricket will know Cricinfo.
-It's been owned by ESPN for years now and various old questions on Stack Exchange at Quora suggest they used to have an API for developers but that it was discontinued.
+Every online person with a cricket habit will have heard of Cricinfo.
+It has been under the ESPN umbrella for a few years now and various old questions on Stack Exchange at Quora suggest they used to have an API for developers but that it was discontinued.
 That said, there are still some options for grabbing their data by leveraging feeds or scraping pages.

 RSS Feeds

 This page lists the available RSS feeds.
-These can be parsed to get information on current matches and recent results.
+These can be parsed to get information on current matches, recent results and more.

 Python libraries